0x3b33/reports/c4/2023-10-nextgen/report.md

 ```

-# [H-02] Winner and bidders can double refunds their bids
+# [H-02] Winner and bidders can double refund their bids

 ## Impact
 Due to [claimAuction](https://github.com/code-423n4/2023-10-nextgen/blob/main/smart-contracts/AuctionDemo.sol#L104-L120) and [cancelBid](https://github.com/code-423n4/2023-10-nextgen/blob/main/smart-contracts/AuctionDemo.sol#L124-L130) both using `=` in their time equations, bidders will be able to double refunds their bids.